Estate Disputes & Will Contests

 Lack of Testamentary Capacity

-Issues can also arise if a will-maker did not have the required mental capacity to make their will.
+Issues can also arise if a will-maker does not have the required mental capacity to make their will.
 This is known as a lack of testamentary capacity.
-The assessment of whether a will-maker had testamentary capacity at the time of making their will often requires obtaining the deceased’s medical records and seeking the opinion of a medical expert as to whether the deceased had capacity.
+The assessment of whether a will-maker has testamentary capacity at the time of making their will often requires obtaining the deceased’s medical records and seeking the opinion of a medical expert as to whether the deceased had capacity.

-If a will-maker is held not to have had testamentary capacity at the time of making their will, that will becomes invalid and the deceased’s prior will comes into effect.
+If a will-maker is held not to have had testamentary capacity at the time of making their will, the will becomes invalid, and the deceased’s prior will comes into effect.
 If the deceased did not have a prior will, the rules of intestacy apply (see below).

 Dying Without a Will